intentor/laravel-theme/README.md

 3\.
 Create shared views at the `resources/views` folder.

+4\.
+Views in themes always override shared views.

 ## <a id="limitations"></a>Limitations

-1. Currently it's not possible to have views inside the theme with the same name of shared views.
-2. Asset management can be rather awkward, given the views for the theme are outside the `public` folder.
+1. Asset management can be rather awkward, given the views for the theme are outside the `public` folder.

 ## <a id="changelog"></a>Changelog